shurik179/XRPdisplay/docs/usage.rst

 Display: advanced
 ------------------

-When the above functions are not enough, you can use all graphics methoids of micropythin `framebuffer` class with `d.display` object, for example
+When the above functions are not enough, you can use all graphics methods of micropython `framebuffer` class with `d.display` object, for example
 `d.display.rect(0,0,40,40, d.RED)`.
 Full list of supported framebuffer methods can be found at https://docs.micropython.org/en/latest/library/framebuf.html.
 Note that you will need to call `d.display.show()` to make the display show graphics constructed in this way (unlike `write_line` command that doesn't require that).